-It houses the largest known collection of Audrey Hepburn garments in the world.
-There are clothing worn by Greta Garbo in one of her 33 films.
+There is clothing worn by Greta Garbo in one of her 33 films.
 There are two outfits that were owned by Princess Grace and they are her only outfits outside of Monaco Palace.

+You can walk between exhibitions or sit comfortably on the sofas and admire.
 It is interesting that you can admire costumes from many years ago as well as modern clothes.
-Marilyn Monroe, Ave Gardner, right next to Angelina Jolie, Beyonce and Kim Kardashian.
+Marilyn Monroe, Ave Gardner, right next to Angelina Jolie, Beyonce, and Kim Kardashian.

 In addition to the permanent collection, additional exhibitions lasting several weeks are often held here.

 A new exhibition dedicated to the life and work of legendary Irish comedian Brendan Grace has opened at the Museum of Style Icons.
-‘Brendan Grace and Bottler, The Liberty Boys’ features costumes and garments worn by Brendan Grace during the course of his illustrious 50-year career.
+‘Brendan Grace and Bottler, The Liberty Boys’ features costumes, and garments worn by Brendan Grace during the course of his illustrious 50-year career.

 Location of Museum Of Style Icons:

-Below my photos taken in September 2021.
+Below are photos I took in September 2021.